 Instant Pot Max is capable of standalone Sous Vide and Pressure Canning at a sustained 15psi.
 You can even program in pressure release.

 How do you pick the right size Instant Pot?

-Think about how many people you are cooking for.
+Think about how many people you are cooking for, because Instant Pot size is the biggest issue to tackle before choosing an Instant Pot.
 Right now, most Instant Pot models come in three sizes: 3-Quart, 6-Quart, and 8-Quart.
 However, you'll need to be careful with the model you're buying.
 While they all come in the standard 6-Quart size, not all of them are available in the smaller 3-Quart or larger 8-Quart size, so double check first.

 The 3-Quart size is usually good enough for one person, making it a great addition to dorm rooms or one-person households if the person doesn't eat too much.
 But the 3-Quart size is also great for using to cook side dishes in addition to a larger Instant Pot in a multi-person household or family.
 Regardless, the 3-Quart is the smallest Instant Pot size, so if you want to use it for side dishes or don't plan on using it for more than one person, then the 3-Quart size is great.